(Formerly House Bill 1403)

-- File residency affidavit with Office of Registration and Academic Records regarding SB 1528.
+- File residency affidavit with Office of the University Registrar regarding SB 1528.
 The deadline for this is the close of business day on the 12th day of class for the Fall 2014 term

 - Males should register with the selective service and attach a copy of the proof of registration

 - Attach copies of 2013 tax returns and tax transcripts

 - If you and/or your parents did not have to file a federal income tax return, but earned wages which were paid in cash, report those cash earnings on item 33 of the TASFA.

 I am not yet a U.S. permanent resident, but I do have a social security card or an employment authorization card.
 Can I fill out the FAFSA?

 You are not able to fill out a FAFSA until you become a permanent resident or are an eligible noncitizen with an Arrival/Departure Record (I-94) showing one of the following: